weiyuexu/Mobile-terminal-deployment-using-LTPSpot/README.md

 # Evaluation metrics
 The code of evaluation matrics in our paper was illustrated here, including mAP, Precision, Recall, and speed (FPS).

-# Video of pest detection platform based on YOLO-Tpest model
+# Video of pest detection platform based on LTPSpot model
 A mobile terminal of 4 tiny pests image/video detection was built.
 You can find the DEMO video here.